hidecode221b/EPICS/README.md

 https://github.com/epics-modules/ip/blob/master/ipApp/Db/LakeShore335.db

-### NI SCB-68 shielded I/O connector block for the multifunction card PCI-6052E
+### NI SCB-68 shielded I/O connector block for the NI multifunction card PCI-6052E

 NI SCB-68 is used to monitor the temperature nearby the PES station.
 The connecting box of the multifunction card has an internal temperature sensor (cold-junction compensation circuitry) to calibrate the inputs from the TC.
 The caLab is used to get the temperature from the VI program.